pars-linux/web/web/developer.pardus.org.tr/source/newcontributor/creating-svn-account.rst

 Creating SVN Crypt Password
 ===========================

+To create an SVN password you should specify a user name.
+This user name must not include abusive or any malicious words.

 Creating a password with "htpasswd"
 -----------------------------------
 You can create your password and username by using htpasswd and you can attach the output file to your e-mail.
 To do this, you can use the command below: